“This is beautiful”: Poor hawker moves to Canada to study thanks to businessman

 Street Hawker Moves To Canada For Further Studies Thanks To Businessman Adamss, Photos Melt Hearts

-- A determined young man who sold sachets and bottled water has relocated to Canada to pursue higher education
+- A determined young man who sold sachet and bottled water has relocated to Canada to pursue higher education

 - His fate remarkably changed after connecting with AmG businessman Adamss, who financed the trip